attilagk/writing/edit/content/posts/introduction.md

 slug:        introduction
 template:    post.hbs
 date:        2017-08-23
-author:      anonymous
+author:      pseudoscientist
 ---

-## Scope
+## Aim

-* what is meant by "On the boundaries of scientific thought and academia"
+* publish essays "On the boundaries of scientific thought and academia"?
-* contributor: Anonymous, motivation
+* include blog: posts will serve as departure towards essays
+* demonstrate my writing skills
+* develop ideas for future publications
+* foundation of a journal

+## Contributor
+* myself, as *Pseudoscientist*
+* other *(pseudo)scientist* contributors will be welcome (but probably noone will join)

 ## Essays